StreakyCobra/raposfly/doc/milestones.rst

 .. |R| replace:: *raposfly*

-This page list in more details the milestones_ of |R|.
+This page lists in more details the milestones_ of |R|.
 Keep in mind that these milestones are only plannifications and could be subject to changes at any time.

 .. _milestones: https://github.com/StreakyCobra/raposfly/milestones